Activities calendarSee all

 In this interview we talk with biologist Laura Cussen, who was in the Ministry of the Environment coordinating the work to create this fund, where she tells us more about this fund, her expectations and the great transformative impact that this can have in the conservation of our natural heritage.

-An interview to SebastIán Calfuqueo, visual artist.
-His work draws on his cultural heritage to propose a critical reflection on the social, cultural and political status of the Mapuche subject within Chilean and Latin American society.
-He told us about his interest in water, his experience in Bosque Pehuén and the performance he carried out in our conservation area.
+An interview with Seba Calfuqueo, visual artist.
+They work draws on their cultural heritage to propose a critical reflection on the social, cultural and political status of the Mapuche subject within Chilean and Latin American society.
+They told us about their interest in water, their experience in Bosque Pehuén and the performance carried out in our conservation area.

 An artistic project directed by Agencia Borde collective.
 In this interview with Sebastián Melo, Rosario Montero and Paula Salas, we talk about their recent investigation in Bosque Pehuén, as well as contemporary notions of landscape and old-growth forests.